projectcalico/calico/docs/source/calico-neutron-api.rst

 various objects that the Neutron API uses: see that document for more information about what Neutron expects more generally.

+Additionally, there is a section of this document that briefly covers Horizon actions as well: :ref:`horizon-actions`.

 .. _Networking API v2.0: http://developer.openstack.org/api-ref-networking-v2.html

 .. _neutron-api-networks: